-Rumberger, Kirk & Caldwell’s Casualty Defense Group represents a large variety of clients in a wide range of matters throughout Florida, including representation of various businesses directly, as well as through insurance companies, TPAs, and adjusting firms.
-This group is well represented in each of RKC’s four offices throughout the state, anchored by experienced litigators to provide cost-efficient defense, including serving as regional and statewide counsel for national retailers and risk pools.
+Rumberger, Kirk & Caldwell’s Casualty Litigation Group represents a large variety of clients in a wide range of matters throughout Florida and Alabama, including representation of various businesses directly, as well as through insurance companies, TPAs, and adjusting firms.
+This group is anchored by experienced litigators to provide cost-efficient defense, including serving as regional and statewide counsel for national retailers and risk pools.

 We represent hotels, restaurants, retailers and theme parks, as well as public housing authorities, in matters ranging from slip and falls to negligent security, false imprisonment and malicious prosecution claims.
 RKC has litigated against and is familiar with a large number of plaintiff’s firms throughout the state and has appeared in virtually every state, federal, and appellate court within Florida.
 Our attorneys have also worked with a number of established experts in various fields, such as engineering, medicine, economics and vocational rehabilitation and have litigated against a number of recurring experts who testify for the plaintiffs.